Ramesh-playground/GitHub_HOL/Lab-1.0.md

 By completing this exercise, you will:
 - Understand how to create a repository.
 - Be familiar with setting repository metadata such as name, description, and visibility.
-- Explore the initial structure of a repository created from a template.
+- Explore the initial structure of a repository created.
-- Understand how to add collaborators to a GitHub repository.
-- Learn to assign appropriate permissions to control access levels.
-- Enable effective collaboration by providing the necessary access rights to team members.
 - Creating your first Codespace
+- Develop and push using codespace.